matrix-org/matrix-spec-proposals/proposals/3901-deleting-state.md

 Relevant spec section:
 [11.33.3 Room upgrades - Server Behaviour](https://spec.matrix.org/v1.5/client-server-api/#server-behaviour-16).

-When a client requests to upgrade a room using the `POST /rooms/{roomId}/upgrade`, this should be interpreted by the server as a request not only to create the room, but also to invite all members of the old room to the new one, with the same power level.
+When a client requests to upgrade a room using `POST /rooms/{roomId}/upgrade`, this should be interpreted by the server as a request not only to create the room, but also to invite all members of the old room to the new one, with the same power level.

 The server should send invitations on behalf of the user performing the upgrade.